StarlingUAS/starling_ui_dashly/README.md

 which will run a user facing server on https://0.0.0.0:3000

+> The port number can be specified with environment varibale `PORT`

 ### Docker

 The project can also be run using a dockerfile, either build the local file after cloning as follows